William Johnston –

-It is with George, son of William Johnston, that this interesting family story first begins.
-George was born in Peterborough on 15 July 1849, in an era when this part of Ontario was known as Canada West.
+It is with George, son of William Johnston, that this interesting family story unfolds.
+George was born in Peterborough on 15 July 1849.
+It was a time when this part of Ontario was known as Canada West.
 His early education and studies took place in local schools.
 However, his family story begins a generation earlier with the arrival of his father.

 Ireland to Canada West

 William, the father of George, was born in Drum, County Monaghan, Ireland on 12 July 1819.
-A son of James Johnston and Jane Campbell, William became an immigrant to Canada West in 1842.
+He was a son of James Johnston and Jane Campbell.
+William became an immigrant to Canada West in 1842.
 Arriving in the company of his uncle, George Campbell, these two men settled in the village of Millbrook.

-Three years later William’s parents and siblings also came to Canada West.
+Three years later, William’s parents and siblings also came to Canada West.
 The family of James and Jane Johnston took up residence in Cavan Township.
-The five children who arrived with their parents in 1845 were: George, born in 1823; Sarah Ann born in 1833; James Jr., born in 1836; Louisa born in 1837 and Margaret Jane born in 1840.
-One child, Eliza had died in Ireland in 1830.
-No doubt the parents often recalled this little daughter.
-One they had left, asleep in an Irish graveyard, far across the sea.
-Twenty years into the future, four of the grown Johnston children were still residents in the village of Millbrook.
-Together they celebrated Canadian Confederation in 1867.
+Five children arrived with their parents in 1845.
+They were: George, born in 1823; Sarah Ann born in 1833; James Jr., born in 1836; Louisa born in 1837 and Margaret Jane born in 1840.